nielsgl/dspy-profiles/docs/quickstart.md

     You can declaratively configure retrieval models in your profiles using the `rm` section and `class_name` (e.g., `ColBERTv2`).
 See the guide: [Retrieval Model Configuration](advanced-usage.md#retrieval-model-configuration).

+!!! tip "Preview & Verbosity"

+    Use `dspy-run --dry-run` to preview the resolved command, profile, and config path without executing.
+Add `-V` to echo the final command when you run it for real.

 ## 6. Next Steps

 You've now learned the basics of `dspy-profiles`.
 From here, you can: